RDFFrames: Knowledge Graph Access for Machine Learning Tools: Introduction

 RDF is widely used to publish knowledge graphs as it provides a powerful abstraction for representing heterogeneous, incomplete, sparse, and potentially noisy knowledge graphs.
 RDF is supported by a rich ecosystem of data management systems and tools that has evolved over the years.
 This ecosystem includes standard serialization formats, parsing and processing libraries, and most notably RDF database management systems (a.k.a. \textit{RDF engines} or \textit{triple stores}) that support \sparql,\footnote{\url{https://www.w3.org/TR/sparql11-query}} the W3C standard query language for RDF data.
 Examples of these systems include OpenLink Virtuoso,\footnote{\url{https://virtuoso.openlinksw.com}} Apache Jena,\footnote{\url{https://jena.apache.org}} and managed services such as Amazon Neptune.\footnote{\url{https://aws.amazon.com/neptune}}

 \textit{However, we make the observation that none of the publicly available machine learning or relational learning tools for knowledge graphs that we are aware of uses \sparql to explore and extract datasets from knowledge graphs stored in RDF database systems.} This, despite the obvious advantage of using a database system such as data independence, declarative querying, and efficient and scalable query processing.
 For example, we investigated all the prominent recent open source relational learning implementations, and we found that they all rely on ad-hoc scripts to process very small knowledge graphs and prepare the necessary datasets for learning.
-These scripts are limited in performance, which slows down data preparation and leaves the challenges of applying these machine learning models on the scale of real knowledge graphs unexplored.
+This observation applies to the implementations of published state-of-the-art embedding models, e.g., scikit-kge~\cite{nickel2016holographic, nickel2011three},\footnote{\url{https://github.com/mnick/scikit-kge}} and also holds for the recent Python libraries that are currently used as standard implementations for training and benchmarking knowledge graph embeddings, e.g., Ampligraph~\cite{ampligraph}, OpenKE~\cite{han2018openke}, and PyKEEN~\cite{ali2020pykeen}.
+These scripts are limited in performance, which slows down data preparation and leaves the challenges of applying embedding models on the scale of real knowledge graphs unexplored.

 We posit that machine learning tools do not use RDF engines due to an ``impedance mismatch.''
 Specifically, typical machine learning software stacks are based on data in \textit{tabular format} and the split-apply-combine paradigm~\cite{Wickham_2011}.
 An example tabular format is the highly popular \textit{dataframes}, supported by libraries in several languages such as Python and R (e.g., the pandas\footnote{\url{https://pandas.pydata.org}} and scikit-learn libraries in Python), and by systems such as Apache Spark~\cite{apacheSpark}.
 Thus, the first step in most machine learning pipelines (including relational learning) is a data preparation step that explores the knowledge graph, identifies the required data, extracts this data from the graph, efficiently processes and cleans the extracted data, and returns it in a table.
 Identifying and extracting this refined data from a knowledge graph requires efficient and flexible \textit{graph traversal} functionality. \sparql is a declarative pattern matching query language designed for distributed data integration with unique identifiers rather than navigation~\cite{Matsumoto2018MappingRG}.
 Hence, while \sparql has the expressive power to process and extract data into tables, machine learning tools do not use it since it lacks the required flexibility and ease of use of \textit{navigational} interfaces.